 - an established mission-driven diversity priority (e.g., related to curriculum, advising, etc.)

-Mission-driven priorities flow from the academic unit’s strategic plan or Inclusive Excellence plan and will ideally be documented in other areas such as the faculty meeting minutes or annual reports.
-Alternatively, a department or division should explain the measures they have taken to make their teaching, research, service, and economic development mission more inclusive, and how the skills and abilities of the candidate would further their inclusion and diversity goals.
+Mission-driven priorities flow from the academic unit’s strategic plan and will ideally be documented in other areas such as the faculty meeting minutes or annual reports.

 The unit must obtain approval to hire from the provost/provost-designee prior to making the request for FIEF funding.
 Additionally, the unit must comply with all the university’s recruitment and hiring procedures.
 This is particularly important when abridged hiring processes are used.
 If a unit identifies more than one potential hire from a single job posting, the unit may make multiple FIEF requests provided the provost/provost designee approves hiring multiple lines.

-Funds are only transferred when the faculty member has resumed their employment (i.e. after their start date).
+Funds are only transferred when the faculty member has assumed their employment.
 Additionally, the funds disbursed in the first year are actual expenses only, meaning if a faculty member starts after Sept.
 1, the disbursed funds will be prorated.